dfki-ric/pytransform3d/README.md

 If you want to have an efficient implementation of some function from the library you can easily extract the relevant code and implement it more efficiently in a language of your choice.
-It makes conversions between rotation and transformation conventions as easy as possible.

 The library integrates well with the
 [scientific Python ecosystem](https://www.scipy-lectures.org/)